-(This section is very much under construction.)
+(This category is still under construction.)

 Fr.
 Dudley’s books continue to be in print, as are several others involved in the Catholic Literary Revival–as well as the religious books of Anglicans C.S.
 Lewis and Dorothy L. Sayers.
 So their approach was an enduring one that speaks to us today.

-This is important, because the Church militant1 has experienced change–and I mean absolutely nothing controversial by that claim–and in some ways, it changed away from the communications approach used by Christ.
+This is important, because the Church Militant1 has experienced change–and I mean absolutely nothing controversial by that claim–and in some ways, it changed away from the communications approach used by Christ.

-Likewise, although we are not to speculate about the eternal destiny of any specific person, Christ spoke regularly about hell as a real concern, an alarming possibility, and a common destination.
-And His message was consistent: if you hear His voice (directly or through his Apostles) you really need to follow–not reject–Him, and repent.
-His disciples are to evangelize all the nations.
-He portrayed the world (apart from Christ) as being at war with us in critical respects: and it really was not to be endlessly praised, but rather endlessly challenged…and the world would hate us for it.
+Scripture portrayed the world (apart from Christ) as being at war with us in critical respects: and it really was not to be endlessly praised, but rather endlessly challenged…and the world would hate us for it.

 Over two decades ago, I became involved in G.K.
 Chesterton groups (which is how I ran across Fr.
 Dudley).
 The dynamics are interesting.
-Orthodox Catholics of a more modern persuasion may read his books, and see real differences from our day, but just put it all down to it being a different time in history—with those differences posing no question calling for our attention.
+Orthodox Catholics of a more modern persuasion may read Chesterton’s books, and see real differences from our day, but just put it all down to it being a different time in history—with those differences posing no question calling for our attention.
 On the other hand, orthodox Catholic of a more traditional bent may read the books, and see them as being among the last examples before the Church (Militant) took a turn which was not prudential—and view them as being a reproach to us.

 However, this site was not created merely because Fr.
 Dudley spins a good yarn: but also in the belief that he has something to teach us by example–although occasionally by counterexample.
 And so, the connection must be made.

-Since we (so far) have no extensive collection of letters from Fr.
+Since we (so far) have found no extensive collection of letters from Fr.
 Dudley, all we have to go on is his published writings (including his conversion story), his biographical information, and his contemporaries (especially his successor, Fr.
 John Carmel Heenan, who went on to become a Cardinal involved in Vatican II and the subsequent liturgical changes).